Itai-Nelken/itai-lang/README.md

 ### Memory management
 In this section, the term 'object' means any variable or instance of a class.<br>
 **Where are objects created?**<br>
-- Objects created inside a function that their size is known at compile time are created on the stack, so they are freed when the function returns.<br>
+- Objects created inside a function with known size at compile time are created on the stack, so they are automatically freed when the function returns.<br>
-- Objects with a known size at compile time that are to big to be created on the stack, are created in the heap and freed automatically when the function returns.<br>
 - Global objects are created on the heap and freed automatically when the program exits.<br>
-- Objects that their size is not known at compile time are created at run time on the heap and automatically freed.<br>
+- Objects with an unknown size at compile time are created on the heap and automatically freed.<br>
 - Objects allocated with the `new` keyword are created in the heap.<br>
   * Manually allocated objects are NOT freed, you have to free them yourself.<br>
 - There is no garbage collector, but if an object allocated on the heap goes out of scope and has no references or pointers to it, it's freed.<br>
-- Objects known to be in the heap can be freed with the `delete` keyword. you shoudln't free automatically allocated objects (compiler warning), but nothing bad will happen if you do and the object wasn't needed anymore.
+- Objects known to be in the heap can be freed with the `delete` keyword.
+You can't free objects automatically allocated on the heap. ding so will cause a runtime error.

 ## Basic syntax
 Statements are followed by a semicolon (`;`).<br>